HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 Several section templates have been developed specifically to supplement C-CDA.
 They are defined within the context of C-CDA Supplemental Guides that have been balloted and reconciled separately from C-CDA, and are published alongside the main C-CDA Specification<br/>[https://www.hl7.org/implement/standards/product_brief.cfm?product_id=492](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=492).
-These guides are developed with the intention of eventually replacing earlier version of the templates in C-CDA or eventually being added to be set of templates considered a part of the C-CDA set of templates.
+These guides are developed with the intention of eventually replacing earlier version of the templates in C-CDA or eventually being added to the set of templates considered a part of the C-CDA set of templates.

-At the time of this publication, the following Supplemental Implementation Guides are published within the [C-CDA specification Product Brief page](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=492)and may be used within a C-CDA 3.0 Templates:
+At the time of this publication, the following Supplemental Implementation Guides are published within the [C-CDA specification Product Brief page](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=492) and may be used within a C-CDA 3.0 Templates:

 - [C- CDA R2.1; Advance Directives Templates, Release 1 – US Realm](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=473)
 - [HL7 CDA® R2 Implementation Guide: C-CDA R2.1 Supplemental Templates for Nutrition, Release 1 - US Realm](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=478)